scottyroges/MortgageMatrix/memory-bank/progress.md

 - 🔲 Unit and integration tests for new components

 ## Current Status
-The project has progressed from initial setup to having a fully functional first screen.
-We have implemented the Home Affordability Estimator with all the necessary UI components according to the design.
-The form inputs, sliders, and expandable results section are all working as expected with actual calculation data.
+The project has progressed from initial setup to having two fully functional calculator screens.
+We have implemented both the Home Affordability Estimator and the Monthly Payment Calculator with all the necessary UI components according to the designs.

+For the Home Affordability Estimator, the form inputs, sliders, and expandable results section are all working as expected with actual calculation data.
 We've created a dedicated AffordabilityEstimatorResults component to display the calculation results in a clean, organized way.

+For the Monthly Payment Calculator, we've implemented a form with home price, down payment (with percentage calculation), loan term selection, interest rate, taxes, insurance, and HOA inputs.
+The calculator displays the monthly payment amount after the user clicks the Calculate button.

-The mortgage calculation utilities have been implemented and integrated with the UI, allowing users to see affordable house prices based on their inputs.
-The expandable items now show detailed interest rate breakdowns with house prices for each interest rate, using a two-line layout for taxes to improve readability.
-The mobile view has been improved by removing unnecessary padding.
+The mortgage calculation utilities have been implemented and integrated with the UI, allowing users to see affordable house prices and monthly payments based on their inputs.
+We've created a new TermSelector component for selecting loan term options with a button group interface.

+The mobile view has been improved by removing unnecessary padding and ensuring the forms are responsive on smaller screens.

 ## Known Issues
 - No significant issues at this stage